 So, have any of you noticed I've been a little stressed lately?
 Maybe just a smidge?
-I have been sitting and pondering what it is about THIS particular stage of parenting a RAD (reactive attachment disorder) child which is sending me over the edge, as opposed to every other single, solitary day.
+I have been sitting and pondering what it is about THIS particular stage of parenting traumatized children which is sending me over the edge, as opposed to every other single, solitary day.

 And why would I stop to think through those thoughts?